matomo-org/developer-documentation/docs/generated/master/Piwik/Settings/SystemSetting.md

 Describes a system wide setting.

-Only the super user can change this type of setting and the value of this setting will affect all users.
+Only the Super User can change this type of setting and the value of this setting will affect all users.

 See [Settings](/api-reference/Piwik/Plugin/Settings).